 1. How do I apply?

-Please follow the instructions in this website either for domestic applicants or for international applicants.
+Please follow the instructions in this webpage.

 2. What do I need to submit in order to apply to the Physics Graduate Program?